 License Fees has the meaning given to it in clause 5.1.

-Materials means documents, information, materials (including marketing materials) and communications, provided or made available by or through GO1, including through the Website and learning management portal, and includes GO1 Content.
+Materials means documents, information, materials (including marketing materials) and communications, provided or made available by or through GO1, including through the Website, the App and learning management portal, and includes GO1 Content.

 Mediation Method means: